 - God is a Trinity (Matt.
 28:19, 1 Cor.
 12:4-6, 2 Cor.
 13:14).

 - Jesus was born of the virgin Mary (Matt.
 1:25).

 So, someone who is a true Christian will believe these things and not violate them.
 Roman Catholicism violates two of them (#1 and #4).
 First of all, by its practice of promoting Mary (and the Saints) to the level of God-like capabilities, they break the commandment to have no other gods before the true and living God.
-In Roman Catholicism, they say that Mary is the mediatrix (Catechism of the Catholic Church paragraph 969); Mary made atonement for the sins of man (Fundamentals of Catholic Dogma, page 213); Mary is the subject of preaching and worship (Vatican Council II, p.
-420); etc.
+In Roman Catholicism, they say that Mary is the mediatrix (Catechism of the Catholic Church paragraph 969), Mary made atonement for the sins of man (Fundamentals of Catholic Dogma, page 213), and Mary is the subject of preaching and worship (Vatican Council II, p.
+420), etc.

 Also, Catholicism violates the Biblical doctrine of salvation by grace through faith alone.
 Paul the apostle, for example, tells us in Romans 4:5, "But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness."
 But Roman Catholicism denies that and says, " . . . so that all men may attain salvation through faith, Baptism and the observance of the Commandments," (CCC, par 2068).
 Also, consider this: